Interpreter Requests and Captioning

 - Assistive Technology

-Sometimes students request that an instructor or professor wear a wireless microphone to amplify the sound for an FM listening system.
+Sometimes students may request that an instructor or professor wear a wireless microphone to amplify the sound for an FM listening system.
 Other times a student may ask that an optical overhead be used so that documents being read out loud in the classroom can be simultaneously viewed on screen.
-If you have a student who experiences hearing loss in your class and you have questions please contact DSS at 786-4530.
+Faculty with additional questions may contact DSS at 907-786-4530.